nkoster/bulkmailer/README.md

 ```

 * Now, get your EmailList.json file in place, and adjust the message folder content to your needs
-* Adjust the "from", "to" and "subject" fields inside index.js
+* Adjust the "from", "subject" and "text" fields inside index.js

 ### Run